Encode-guidelines/guidelines/docs/competences.md

 Dimension 7) Professional Development.

-The <u>Assessment Reference Framework</u> offers a breakdown of the subject area general descriptors in measurable learning outcomes statements, normally each dimension contains from 1 to 4 sub-dimensions.
+The Assessment Reference Framework offers a breakdown of the subject area general descriptors in measurable learning outcomes statements, normally each dimension contains from 1 to 4 sub-dimensions.